dmarkrollins/sequent/README.md

 meteor run
 ```

-You can also for the local.sh file and simply run the project with the command `meteor run` from the _src_ folder.
+You can also skip the local.sh file and simply run the project with the command `meteor run` from the _src_ folder.
 If you go this route any action item report you send will simply be printed to console.

 ## Core Features